 Travis Heights is located near exciting South Congress (affectionately known by locals as “SoCo”).
 This area sits just below Lady Bird Lake and is a highly sought-after area to live in Austin.
 It’s close to schools, downtown, and SoCo while retaining its charm with bungalows and gorgeous apartment buildings.

-If you’re a student at St. Edwards University, UT, or some of Austin’s other institutions of higher education, Travis Heights makes for a great location for Austin student housing.
+If you’re a student at St. Edwards University, UT, or some of Austin’s other institutions of higher education, Travis Heights makes for a great location for Austin student rooms.

 Dawson is exploding with unassuming charisma.
-This neighborhood is a frontrunner for Austin student housing for those attending St. Edwards because it’s safe and close to SoCo for nightlife but remains relatively quiet itself.
+This neighborhood is a front runner for students attending St. Edwards because it’s safe and close to SoCo for nightlife but remains relatively quiet itself.

 Students 21 and older flock to Dawson Cosmic Coffee + Beer Garden for their local brews, awesome food truck eats, coffee, and live music.
 But don’t just let us tell you, see for yourself all the things that make Dawson uniquely Dawson.

 Known to students, young professionals, and long-time residents as “St. Eds,” this neighborhood is where St. Edwards University is located.
 But don’t jump to any conclusions here—St. Eds is a rather subdued area despite being home to many college students.

 St. Eds is a great place to live because it’s rather mellow, but still located near bustling SoCo for choice nightlife and not too far off from Downtown Austin.